TerriaJS/terriajs/architecture/0006-dynamic-groups-and-shareKeys.md

 ### Add `shareKeys` to group items on load

-- Go through each `shareKey` and create new shareKeys for members
+- Go through each share key in `group.shareKeys` and create new `member.shareKeys`:
-  - Look current `member.uniqueId`
+  - Look at current `member.uniqueId`
   - Replace instances of `group.uniqueID` in `member.uniqueId` with `shareKey`
 - For example:
   - `group.uniqueId = "some-group-id"`